ati-ozgur/course-nn-deep-learning/Lesson01.md

 ## Lesson 01 Introduction to Python and Other Useful Tools for Machine Learning

 We will use mostly jupyter notebooks but ability to debug python code is important skill to have.
-Below is three best debuggers I used before.
+Below is three best debuggers I have used before.
 Unfortunately Visual Studio is windows only but other two Wing IDE and PyCharm is cross platform.
+All of them have education licenses, you may apply for them.

 1.1 Python IDEs